homebridge-plugins/homebridge-tado/README.md

 **Mode / Mode Timer**
 ``mode`` for the commands to be sent with. can be 'MANUAL' for manual control until ended by the user, 'AUTO' for manual control until next schedule change in tado° app OR 'TIMER' for manual control until timer ends. ``modeTimer`` for the ``MANUAL`` mode in minutes.

-Each zone in the config.json with ``type: HEATING`` and ``easyMode: true`` is exposed to HomeKit as a HeaterCooler accessory with the features as above and some minor changes:
+Each zone in the config.json with ``type: HEATING`` and ``easyMode: true`` is exposed to Apple Home as a HeaterCooler accessory with the features as above and some minor changes:

 - Active: ON | OFF
 - Target Mode: HEATING